Where to Stay in Jakarta - Best Areas for Tourists [2024]

 Cons:

-More dirty and dodgy than average
+More dirty and dodgy than average (it is known as a red light area)

-No modern malls and restaurants
+No many modern malls and restaurants

 Other possible areas for staying in Jakarta